BasicPrimitives/javascript/apireference/famdiagram.md

  `onSelectionChanging(event, data)`

-On selected items being changed event.
+The on selected items being changed event.
 See `selectedItems` property.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |
  | `event` | Object | `` | Mouse event |
  | `data` | EventArgs | `` | Context information |
 ## <a name="FamItemConfig" id="FamItemConfig">FamItemConfig</a>
-Item Configuration Object defines properties of individual node in the family chart hierarchy.
-See `items` collection property of family control configuration object.
+Family chart item configuration object defines properties of individual nodes in the family diagram.
+Nodes configurations populate the `items` collection property of the family chart configuration object used to describe the entire component configuration.

  `FamItemConfig`